 The best way to get there is up the Brand Hwy, and then onto the North West Coastal Hwy.
 You then turn onto Port Gregory Road, which takes you all the way up to Kalbarri.
 For a map, take a look at the Route to Kalbarri.

-What can I do in Kalbarri?
+What can you do in Kalbarri?

 There are quite a large number of things to do at Kalbarri, including an awesome Bird Park, a big Outdoor Cinema, an Ocean Aquarium, Boat Hire (including catamarans and paddle boats), River tours, fishing charters, four wheel driving, surfing, sand boarding, fishing from the shore, walking the gorges and seeing the national park, swimming in the Kalbarri River, canoeing, horse riding and quad bike tours and finally visiting a few of the many spectacular places.